arne-schroppe/webcmd/readme.md

 `http://localhost:8000/?q=%s` (the exact syntax in your browser might be different, this is an example for Google Chrome)

+Now you can use for example "g ewok language" as a shortcut for a google search.

 You can stop the server by using the "KILLSERVER" command